 Also known as: Hyaline casts, Granular casts, Renal tubular epithelial casts, Waxy casts, Casts in the urine, Fatty casts, Red blood cell casts or White blood cell casts

-- Fatty casts are seen in people who have lipids in urine, usually as a complication of nephrotic syndrome.
+- Fatty casts are seen in people who have lipids in urine.
+This is most often a complication of nephrotic syndrome.

-- Red blood cell casts are a sign of bleeding into the kidney tubule.
-They are seen in many diseases affecting the glomerulus, including IgA nephropathy, lupus nephritis, Goodpasture syndrome, and Wegener's granulomatosis.
+- Red blood cell casts mean there is a microscopic amount of bleeding from the kidney.
+They are seen in many kidney diseases.

-- Renal tubular epithelial cell casts reflect damage to the tubule cells.
-They are seen in renal tubular necrosis, viral disease (such as CMV nephritis), and kidney transplant rejection.
+- Renal tubular epithelial cell casts reflect damage to tubule cells in the kidney.
+These casts are seen in conditions such as renal tubular necrosis, viral disease (such as CMV nephritis), and kidney transplant rejection.

 No special preparation is needed.